 Where to stay?

 When booking your room, we advise you not to look just at the price.
 Remember, sometimes more is less.
 There are plenty of convenient accommodations in the main town and at the beaches close to the city.
-If you prefer lovely beaches, then book a room closer to a beach, that way you will save yourself long walks or even additional transportation costs (buses, rent car).
+If you prefer lovely beaches, then book a room closer to a beach; that way, you will save yourself long walks or even additional transportation costs (buses, renting a car).
 However, if you prefer being closer to the town, perhaps stay there.
-We also recommend constantly checking reviews and the host’s responses (that will save you a lot of problems, especially if the hosts are labeled as super hosts).
+We also recommend constantly checking reviews and the host’s responses (which will save you a lot of problems, especially if the hosts are labeled as super hosts).

 Note: Find out the best deals here.